domohuhn/mutation-test/README.md

   - Different report formats are supported: html, markdown and XML

 ## A brief description of the program
-mutation-test is a program that mutates your source code and verifies that the test commands specified in the input xml files are sensitive to those changes.
+mutation_test is a program that mutates your source code and verifies that the test commands specified in the input xml files are sensitive to those changes.
 Mutations are done as simple text replacements with regular expressions, so any text file can be mutated.
 Once one of the files has been mutated, all provided